-Patient will present as → a 34-year-old female with crusting, scaling, red-rimming of eyelid and eyelash flaking along with dry eyes.
-The patient has a history of seborrhea and rosacea.
+Patient will present as → a 37-year-old male with crusting, scaling, red-rimming of the eyelid, and eyelash flaking along with dry eyes.
+The patient has a history of seborrheic dermatitis and rosacea.

 - Crusty eyelids in the AM